giovannibedetti/CsoundUnity_AR_Samples/README.md

 A collection of AR samples for CsoundUnity

+Tested on Android 64bit

 ## Analyse
 This scene performs the analysis of 4 audio tracks and uses the retrieved frequency and rms amplitude to drive VFXs or animations.
+After building, frame the floor or any flat surface.
+Tap a surface to place an audio track, it will start playing.
+After placing all 4 tracks, the next tap will remove them and you can start again.
 VFXs are very basic, but it should be enough to get started implementing your own effects.

 The Csound GameObject contains a CsoundManager, where you can set the tracks that you want to analyse.